-Vegetation clearance will be undertaken in the areas identified within the clearing area in the BDAR prepared for the EIS (Jacobs, 2020) and Modification 2 Report (Biosis, 2021).
+Vegetation clearance will be undertaken in the areas identified within the clearing area in the BDAR prepared for the EIS (Jacobs, 2020),Modification 2 Report (Biosis, 2021) and BDAR prepared for Modification 5 Report (ECC 2023).
 Table 13 specifies the total amount of clearance that is permitted by the development.